-- 2 cups grated zucchini
+- 2 cups zucchini (grated)

-- 4 tablespoons coconut flour (where to buy coconut flour)
+- 4 tbsp coconut flour

-- 4 tablespoons cassava flour (this is what I use)
+- 4 tbsp cassava flour

-- 1/2 cup mozzarella cheese (plus more for topping)
+- ½ cup mozzarella cheese (plus more for topping)

-- 3 medium eggs
+- 3 medium to large eggs

-- 1 teaspoon onion powder (where to find it)
+- 1 tsp onion powder

-- 1 teaspoon Italian seasoning (homemade or store-bought)
+- 1 tsp organic Italian seasoning

 - Using a silicone spatula, spread the mixture into the shape of a pizza crust on parchment paper.
 The crust should be 9-10 inches wide - any bigger and it will be challenging to flip.
 I like to make the edges a little thicker so that it looks like a traditional crust.

-- Remove crust from oven and place a sheet of parchment paper over the top.
+- Remove the crust from oven and place a sheet of parchment paper over the top.
 With oven mitts on both hands, pull the parchment paper the crust is resting on toward you.
 It should be slightly off the baking sheet.
 Place one hand underneath the crust and one hand on top, then flip the crust and place it back on the baking sheet.